tomlarse/PsCms/README.md

 The Acano API uses a 128-bit GUID to identify objects, use these when accessing objects with `Get-`, `Set-` and `Remove-` Cmdlets.

 ### Errors
 If an API call fails, the server will return an HTTP 400 containing the failure reason.
-The module will display these as a normal Powershell error
+The module will display these as normal Powershell errors

 ## Caveats